peristron/signalfoundry_v3/README.md

 - the expected and observed result;
 - a sanitized example when possible.

+> [!CAUTION]
-Do not include confidential source material, API keys, passwords, or private evidence excerpts in issues.
+> Do not include confidential source material, API keys, passwords, personal information, client-identifiable content, or private evidence excerpts in Issues or pull requests.

 ## License